Martnat8/499_project/README.md

 **Ring Buffer Recorder:** Buffers image frames from a subscribed topic and saves a video to disc upon a service call.

 **Bag Recorder:** Records a bag from a list of topics that you can pass in as parameters.
+Has a parameter that lets you turn on and off bag saving but is not a dynamic parameter.
+It's just meant to allow me to turn off bag saving if I don't want it on while keeping the structure of the launch file.
+If you want to record with it you need to set true and relaunch.

 --------------------------------------------------------------------------------------------------